 (ONS) is acknowledged.
 However, the basis of the RPI, in measuring the price

 changes of a matched, fixed basket of goods, is considered inappropriate to

 modern markets.
 Some proposals are made.

-Keywords: Britain, British, Cost of living, CPI, Hedonic regression, HICP, Inflation, ONS, Prices, RPI, RPIX, UK, Wages
+Keywords: Britain, British, Cost of living, CPI, Hedonic regression, HICP, Inflation, Inflation, ONS, Prices, Prices, Prices, RPI, RPIX, UK, Wages

 Wanted: Measures of Economic Change

 , World Economics, June 2001